usnistgov/understanding-btcs/README.md

 # Citing This Work

 To cite the manuscript, use Ref.
 [1].
+To cite the software or experimental data, use Ref.
+[2].

 ## References

   1. DeJaco, R. F.; Kearsley, A. J. Understanding Fast Adsorption in Break-through-curve Measurements, *Under Review*, 2023.

+  2. De Jaco, R. F. Sofware and Data Associated with "DeJaco, R. F.; Kearsley, A. J. Understanding Fast Adsorption in Breakthrough-curve Measurements."
+National Institute of Standards and Technology, 2023, [doi: 10.18434/mds2-3103](https://doi.org/10.18434/mds2-3103).